 Endometrial hyperplasia occurs when the lining of the uterus becomes abnormally thick.
 Usually it happens when the endometrial glands undergo abnormal (hyperplastic) proliferation.
-Of particular concern is atypical endometrial hyperplasia (AEH), which is considered to be a precursor to endometrial cancer.
+There are two types: atypical and non-atypical hyperplasia.
+Of particular concern is atypical endometrial hyperplasia (AEH), which is very often seen as a precursor of endometrial cancer (also called womb or uterine cancer).
 In fact, another name for the condition is ‘carcinoma in-situ’.

-Not all atypical lesions will develop into cancer, some regress without the need for treatment; however, it is estimated that up to 40% of women who are diagnosed with AEH will go on to develop endometrial carcinoma.
-In contrast, women with non-atypical endometrial hyperplasia have a 10% chance of receiving a subsequent cancer diagnosis.
+Not all atypical lesions develop into cancer, as some regress without the need for treatment, however it is estimated that up to 40% of women who are diagnosed with AEH will go on to develop endometrial carcinoma.
+Women with non-atypical endometrial hyperplasia may also develop cancer, but their chances are much lower (≤ 5%).

 Risk Factors for atypical endometrial hyperplasia

-As with endometrial cancer, the predominant risk factor for AEH is chronic exposure of the endometrium to unopposed oestrogens.
+The predominant cause of AEH is chronic exposure of the endometrium to unopposed oestrogens.
 Obesity is a risk factor for AEH (and endometrial cancer) in postmenopausal women because adipose tissue becomes a major source of oestrogens once the ovaries stop functioning.
 Adipose tissue contains high levels of an enzyme called aromatase, which converts circulating androgens into oestrogens.

 One of the reasons why the incidence of AEH is increasing in younger women is because of the rising rates of PCOS.
 PCOS is a hormonal condition, affecting up to 10% of females of reproductive age.
 It is confusingly named, as not all women with PCOS will have polycystic ovaries; a physiologically more accurate (if less user-friendly) name would be hyperandrogenic anovulation, as many women experience anovulatory menstrual cycles, with an excess of androgens.
 Without ovulation, the lining of the uterus will not be shed and the endometrial cells will continue to proliferate.

-Alternative risk factors for AEH include immunosuppression, with one study showing that women who had undergone a kidney transplant were significantly more likely to develop AEH.
+An alternative cause of AEH is immunosuppression, with one study showing that women who had undergone a kidney transplant were significantly more likely to develop AEH.